vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 #### Space Complexity
 Since we are maintaining a priority queue (FIFO architecture) to keep track of the visited nodes, in worst case, the queue could take upto the size of the nodes(or vertices) in the graph.
 Hence, the space complexity is O(V).

-## 323. Number of Connected Components in an Undirected Graph [Connected Components]
+## 323. Number of Connected Components in an Undirected Graph [Undirected Graph, Connected Components]
 You have a graph of n nodes.
 You are given an integer n, and an array edges where edges[i] = [ai, bi] indicates that there is an edge between ai and bi in the graph.
 Return the number of connected components in the graph.
 ```